grzechm/DRL-continuous-control/Report.md

 ###Plot of rewards

-The environment has been solved (mean score over 100 episodes was higher than 30) in around 105 episodes.
+The environment has been solved (mean score(over 100 episodes, and over all 20 agents was higher than 30) in around 105 episodes.
 ![mean score](result_plot.png)

 Actor's weights are stored in 'checkpoint_actor.pth'